matteo-mezzetti/matteo-mezzetti/README.md

 2nd year B.Commerce student at UQ (Business Analytics + Business Information Systems).
 I build things with R, SQL, and Python.
 Ask me what I've broken lately.

-Outside of data, I've held two people-facing roles: as an HR intern I ran end-to-end recruitment pipelines for 5 roles in collaboration with the CEO of a 100+ person organisation; and as Director of People Operations at a student-run communications agency, where I built the intranet you'll see below.
+Outside of data, I've held two people-facing roles: as an HR intern I ran end-to-end recruitment pipelines for 5 roles (recruited 100+) in collaboration with the CEO of a rapidly growing 100+ person organisation; and as Director of People Operations at Newish Communications Inc – a student-run communications agency – where I built the intranet you'll see below.

 - 😄 Pronouns: he/him
 - 📫 Reach me: [LinkedIn](https://www.linkedin.com) — connect with a note and I'll accept